choener/RNAdesign/README.md

 "cat tri-stable.dat:"

- # a tri-stable example target.
+ # a tri-stable example target. (optional comment)
  ((((....))))....((((....))))........
  ........((((....((((....))))....))))
  ((((((((....))))((((....))))....))))
- # below follows a trivial (and optional) sequence constraint.
+ # below follows a simple (and optional) sequence constraint.
- NNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNN
+ CKNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNB

 The input may contain many comments lines, starting with a hash "#" and at most one sequence constraint line.
 All of these lines are optional, except of course